zouzhekang/YJYpaper/README.md

 </div>

-&emsp;&emsp;This repository is dedicated to documenting the issues found in the **excellent** master's thesis "Economic Analysis of How Fertility Behavior Affects Domestic Violence in China and India" by Yang Jingyuan from Wuhan University's International Economics and Trade program.
+&emsp;&emsp;This repository is dedicated to documenting the issues found in the master's thesis "Economic Analysis of How Fertility Behavior Affects Domestic Violence in China and India" by Yang Jingyuan from Wuhan University's International Economics and Trade program.
 I believe this repository is indeed<sup>[1]</sup> the **most comprehensive** error record on the entire internet.
 The original paper is available [here](./paper/YJYpaper.pdf).
 Comments and additional error reports are welcome, as well as providing reporting addresses.
 As shown below, this is what Yang herself declared!
 ![sm](./pic/sm.jpeg)

 ---